theevo/CategorySwiper/Discovery-tree.md

     - transaction + action you took
     - http links to changes
 - relay 404 status code errors ([example](https://lunchmoney.dev/#update-transaction))
+- Format date
+- prevent Preview from crashing if Save button pressed in CategoriesSelectorViewModel
+- display no action taken when clear or updateAndClear returns false

 [^1]: a putRequest requires a PutBodyObject, which requires a Transaction